Olivia de Havilland: 1946–1953: Return to the theater

 Many of the national reviews were glowing.
-The Tulsa Daily World noted, “Olivia de Havilland casts upon the famous, many-sided heroine a vivid fresh light, endows her with a new grace, a new appeal to tears and laughter.
-Critics have hailed her Candida interpretation, blessed, as it is, with a delightful sense of humor, as an artistic triumph, long to be cherished and remembered.”
-Chicago’s reception in January 1952, however, was generally negative and, when the tour concluded in New York City for a four-week, limited engagement at the National Theatre, several important critics found the production lackluster.
+The Tulsa Daily World noted, "Olivia de Havilland casts upon the famous, many-sided heroine a vivid fresh light, endows her with a new grace, a new appeal to tears and laughter.
+Critics have hailed her Candida interpretation, blessed, as it is, with a delightful sense of humor, as an artistic triumph, long to be cherished and remembered."
+Chicago's reception in January 1952, however, was generally negative and, when the tour concluded in New York City for a four-week limited engagement at the National Theatre, several important critics found the production lackluster.
 The show closed on May 18, 1952.
 The same day, de Havilland announced her plan to file for divorce from Marcus Goodrich.
 Her marriage to Goodrich had grown strained largely due to his unstable temperament.
 The divorce became final the following year.

-De Havilland considered a return to the stage in Henry James’ Portrait of a Lady, to be produced again by Thomas Hammond.
-It was to open in mid-September of 1952, in St. Louis.
+De Havilland considered a return to the stage in Henry James's Portrait of a Lady, to be produced again by Thomas Hammond.
+It was to open in mid-September 1952, in St. Louis.
 Instead, however, she accepted the leading role in My Cousin Rachel.

-In the summer of 1953, de Havilland starred in The Dazzling Hour, a French farce (L’Heure Eblouissante by Anna Bonacci), directed by José Ferrer and co-produced by Gilbert Miller.
+In the summer of 1953, de Havilland starred in The Dazzling Hour, a French farce (L'Heure Eblouissante by Anna Bonacci) directed by José Ferrer and co-produced by Gilbert Miller.
 The play was mounted by the La Jolla Playhouse and was scheduled to open on Broadway in mid-October.
-The adaptation written by Ferrer and Ketti Frings was criticized as “dull and erratic” and the company did not continue to New York.
+The adaptation written by Ferrer and Ketti Frings was criticized as "dull and erratic", and the company did not continue to New York.

 De Havilland did not return to the New York stage until 1962 in A Gift of Time.
-Her co-star was Henry Fonda and the play ran at the Ethel Barrymore Theatre from February 22 through May 12, 1962.
+Her co-star was Henry Fonda, and the play ran at the Ethel Barrymore Theatre from February 22 through May 12, 1962.
+De Havilland's television debut came on April 8, 1951, on Showtime, U. S. A. when she acted in a scene from Romeo and Juliet.